 Find out if your bird is a deterministic egg layer.

-Following are some suggestions, however, if your bird lays an egg, you should consult your avian vet to find out whether your bird (species) is a deterministic layer or not.
-Identifying which type your bird is will probably determine how you want to handle the situation.
+Following are some suggestions, however, if your bird lays an egg, you should consult your avian vet to find out whether your bird (species) is a determinate or indeterminate layer.
+Identifying which type your bird is will probably dictate how you want to handle the situation.

 If she has already laid one or more eggs, allow her to lay a full clutch of 3-5 eggs and sit on them for 3 weeks or until she abandons them.
 This usually reduces the total number laid in a give time period.
 Removing the egg immediately will stimulate her to lay another within a few days.

 If your bird lays eggs, place them in an open container, such as a small cardboard box within her cage.
 Line the box with pine shavings to prevent the eggs from breaking.
 Do not give her a nest box, as this will encourage her to continue laying eggs.
 Do not remove the eggs right away, as she will simply lay more to replace them.
 Instead, wait until she has stopped sitting on the eggs, then remove both the eggs and the container.What to do about fertilized eggs.